Think about your favorite gadget. Maybe it’s your phone, tablet, or gaming console. You expect it to work every time, right?

 5. Run the Test

 Once everything is planned, it’s time to run the test.
-During the test, watch everything closely and write down any results or problems that happen.
-If anything goes wrong, make a note so it can be fixed later.
+Before starting, make sure all preparations are complete.
+During the test, watch everything closely and carefully document any results or problems that occur.
+If something goes wrong, immediately make a note so it can be analyzed and fixed later.
+Additionally, consider recording observations in real time to ensure no detail is missed.
+After the test, review all notes thoroughly to identify areas for improvement.

 6. Analyze and Report Results